Codependency

 Avoidance

 It may seem contradictory, but behaviors that avoid relationships or intimacy can be considered codependent as well.
-These can sometimes be caused through attachment trauma.
-Such a person has experienced feeling abandoned by someone they trusted, and don’t want it to happen again.
+These can sometimes be caused by attachment trauma.
+Such a person has experienced feeling abandoned by someone they trusted, and doesn’t want it to happen again.

 This still falls under the loose definition of ‘addiction to relationships,’ but in the case of avoidant behavior patterns, that doesn’t include intimate relationships.

-Someone showing avoidant behavior might keep others at arms distance, or refuse to disclose too much information about themselves.
+Someone showing avoidant behavior might keep others at arm's length or refuse to disclose too much information about themselves.
 Every interaction is superficial.

 Control

-One particularly dangerous pattern of behaviors and thoughts are those of control patterns.
-These habits more actively put the codependent individual’s well-being in the hands of someone else, and almost weaponizes their emotions.
+One particularly dangerous pattern of behaviors and thoughts is control.
+These habits more actively put the codependent individual’s well-being in the hands of someone else, and almost weaponize their emotions.
 People with control behavior patterns are often described as clingy.

 For example, one behavior of a codependent is to insert themselves into someone else’s life and other relationships.
 When these intrusions are rejected, it can lead to resentment.